Trump: Indict J6 Select Committee Members

-Former President Donald Trump on Thursday called for the indictment of members of the Democratic-led House select committee that investigated the events of Jan.
+Former President Donald Trump on Thursday called for the indictment of members of the Democrat-led House select committee that investigated the events of Jan.
 6, 2021, at the U.S. Capitol.

 Trump, irate after a federal judge ordered former adviser Steve Bannon to prison for defying a subpoena from the select committee, claimed in a Truth Social post that members of that select committee should be charged because they deleted and destroyed material evidence.